slu4coder/The-Minimal-64-Home-Computer/Programs/min/readme.md

+# MIN Programs

-# Programs written in MIN, a Python-like high-level interpreted programming language running natively on the MINIMAL 64.
+Programs written in MIN, a Python-like high-level interpreted programming language running natively on the MINIMAL 64.